spiraloid/Spiraloid-Art-Materials/README.md

 These are my workshop PBR materials for Clay and Plywood that I use when sculpting in real-time in various apps.
 Perfect for voxel sculpting and helps keep you from focussing on the details too soon.

-Feel free to use, integrate or modify as you see fit.
+Feel free to use, integrate, modify or redistribute as you see fit.

 notes: